 - You can cook a BUBBA burger in five different ways.

 A stovetop is my favorite way to cook BUBBA burgers when the weather’s not great, so I can’t use a grill.

 Here’s a step-by-step guide on cooking a BUBBA burger on a stovetop:

 - Turn the heat to medium-high and add a small amount of oil.
-The oil should be neutral-flavored, so it doesn’t mess with the burger flavor.
+The oil should be neutral-flavored so it doesn’t spoil the burger flavor.

 - Place frozen BUBBA burgers on the hot skillet and cook each side for 4 to 5 minutes.

 - Optional: Add cheese and put the lid on top of the pan so the cheese melts.